SoftBank CEO says Sprint could shake up U.S. 'oligopoly'

 Even T-Mobile's CEO, John Legere, an avid user of social media site Twitter, quipped last week, "Remember when people actually liked @sprint?
 Yeah, me either. #SprintLikeHell"

-(Reporting by Alina Selyukh in Washington; Additional reporting by Sophie Knight and Yoshiyasu Shida in Tokyo; Editing by Leslie Adler, Peter Cooney and Lisa Shumaker)
+(Reporting by Alina Selyukh in Washington; Additional reporting by Sophie Knight and Yoshiyasu Shida in Tokyo; Editing by Leslie Adler)